RBS set to be fined by UK regulator for 2012 system crash

-LONDON Royal Bank of Scotland (RBS.L) is expected to be fined by Britain's financial regulator on Thursday for a system crash in 2012 that left millions of customers unable to make or receive payments, according to industry sources.
+LONDON Nov 19 Royal Bank of Scotland is expected to be fined by Britain's financial regulator on Thursday for a system crash in 2012 that left millions of customers unable to make or receive payments, according to industry sources.

 The penalty from the Financial Conduct Authority could be in the region of 50 million pounds, according to two sources familiar with the matter.